Air Fryer Honey Baked Ham

 - If the ham has a netting, remove it from the ham.
 If ham is not pre-sliced, score the ham with shallow 1/2-inch criss-cross cuts.

-- Line the air fryer basket with 2 pieces of long, overlapping foil sheets (see step-by step photos on website write up above).
-Lay the ham on top of the foil and then brush about 1/3 of the glaze over the ham.
+- For Basket Style Air Fryers: Line the air fryer basket with 2 pieces of long, overlapping foil sheets (see step-by step photos on website write up above).
+Lay the ham on top of the foil and then brush with some of the glaze to coat the ham.
 Close the foil over the ham and wrap tightly.

-- Air Fry at 300°F/150°C for 20 minutes.
+- Air Fry at 340°F/170°C for 25 minutes.
 Open the foil and brush the ham with more glaze (make sure to reserve some glaze for finishing & serving).
-Close the foil tightly, and Air Fry again at 300°/150°C for 20 minutes.
+Close the foil tightly, and Air Fry again at 340°/170°C for 25 minutes.

 - Let ham rest for 5 minutes before serving.Optional serving: Combine the juices from the air fryer basket and the remaining glaze in a saucepan.
 Bring to a simmer and cook for about 5 minutes or until thickened.
-Brush the glaze onto the ham when serving or serve alongside in a bowl for everyone to add as they like.
+Brush the glaze onto the ham when serving or serve in a bowl.

 If your air fryer is preheated or if you are cooking multiple batches, you may need to reduce timing by a few minutes (unless preheating is called for in the recipe).